5355-ROStig/GulliView/README.md

 Running GulliView
 =================

-The binary should be located at in the build directory.
+The binary is located in the build directory.
 Command line options can be seen by running `./GulliView -h`.
-For running GulliView in the eg5355 lab, there is a script `startCamerasBroadcast.sh` in the build directory.
+For running GulliView in the eg5355 lab on all cameras, there is a script `startCamerasBroadcast.sh` in the build directory.

 It's not working :(
 =================

-* Have the right tag family been provided using the `-t` flag?
+* Has the right tag family been provided using the `-t` flag?
 * Make sure the user running the program is in the video group:
   `sudo useradd <user> video`
 * If GulliView is not running with the `-n` (nogui) flag, X forwarding needs to be enabled if connected via SSH.
 * The camera IDs presented by the OS may have changed.
-Try changing the command line option for camera device (`-d <device>`).
+Try changing the command line option for the camera device (`-d <device>`).
-* You may have trouble multiple cameras are connected via the same USB hub.
+* You may have trouble if multiple cameras are connected via the same USB hub.
 * Using a powered USB hub instead of the on-board ports may work sometimes.